TTC signal work closes part of Line 1 this weekend

 - 127 Davenport

 To provide better bus service, parking will be restricted on Lawrence Ave.
-W. between Lawrence West and Lawrence stations, on Eglinton Ave.
-W. between Eglinton West Station and Spadina Rd., and on Bathurst St. between Bloor St. and Barton Ave.
+W. between Allen Rd. and Yonge St., and on Bathurst St. between Bloor St. and Barton Ave.

-Wheel-Trans buses will operate from Downsview, Lawrence West and St George stations for customers requiring an accessible connection.
-Customers can speak with TTC staff at these stations to request the service.
+Wheel-Trans buses will operate during the closure for customers requiring an accessible connection.
+Customers can speak with any TTC staff to request the service.

 Dupont and Glencairn stations will be closed.
 All other stations will be open for fare sales and access to surface vehicles.

-During the closure, crews will perform essential train testing of the new ATC system between Spadina and Wilson stations, as well as construction work at Downsview Station in preparation for the opening of the Toronto-York Spadina Subway Extension (TYSSE).
+During the closure, crews will perform essential train testing of the new ATC system between Spadina and Downsview stations in preparation for the opening of the Toronto-York Spadina Subway Extension (TYSSE).

-This is the first of 11 closures on this portion of Line 1 in 2017 as the TTC modernizes its train operations.
-There will be a total of 35 subway closures this year, compared to 36 last year.
+This is the third of 11 closures on this portion of Line 1 in 2017 as the TTC modernizes its train operations.
+When installation is complete in 2019, ATC will result in a more modern and reliable signal system that will allow for a 25 per cent increase in the number of trains operating on Line 1.

 While the TTC does much of its subway maintenance work at the conclusion of service each night, it continues to require weekend closures to complete ATC and state-of-good-repair work, like replacing track and maintaining switches.
 One weekend of work during a closure is equivalent to about five weeks of nightly work.